TanvyParate/scroll-progress-bar/README.md

 🎯 Perfect for beginners looking to improve their front-end skills.

-➡️ Watch the tutorial here: [YouTube Link]
+➡️ Watch the tutorial here: [https://youtu.be/RtotQVEyBNM]